-We are fortunate to have wonderful facilities, including two large halls, a computer room, a hydrotherapy pool, a soft play room, a library, a family room, an observational mirror room, dark room and sensory theatre.
-We have lots of wonderful outdoor spaces, including our new MUGA and new outdoor learning space.
+We are fortunate to have wonderful facilities, including two large halls, a computer room, a hydrotherapy pool, a soft play centre, a library, an observational mirror room, dark room, and sensory theatre.
+We have lots of wonderful outdoor spaces, including our MUGA and outdoor learning spaces.
 The school has a number of minibuses including those with a tail lift to ensure our children can access the community for learning.
 We also have a number of meeting and training rooms which provide a comfortable environment for parents to meet as well as being an excellent location for courses and workshops.

 We strongly believe in the benefits of multi-professional working, and have on site speech and language therapists, occupational therapists, and physiotherapists, and a school nurse.

 Through a multi-professional approach, we will create a high quality, inclusive, happy, and safe school environment where pupils with a range of learning difficulties are: